MichaelGrupp/maps/README.md

 `maps` can be useful for you if ...

 * ...you work on mobile robot SLAM or navigation.
-* ...your SLAM or navigation system supports exporting maps as grid map files.
+* ...your SLAM or navigation system supports exporting maps as grid map images.
-* ...you want to quickly view the maps, but other viewers are either...
+* ...you want to quickly work with the map files, but other tools are either...
-  * ...tedious to spin up (e.g. ROS nodes/topics + RViz).
+  * ...better suited for live data streams (e.g. RViz, Rerun, Foxglove etc)
-  * ...not supporting grid coordinates (most image viewers).
+  * ...not supporting grid coordinates (most image viewers)
 * ...you want to display in a shared coordinate system, take measurements etc.
 * ...you want to align multiple, potentially very large maps.